Elomar Figueira Mello

-Elomar Figueira Mello (born December 21, 1937) is a Brazilian singer, songwriter, guitarist and poet.
-His compositions have been interpreted by the likes of Marlui Miranda, Elba Ramalho, Teca Calazans and Raimundo Fagner.
-His body of work, which blends classical, medieval and popular influences, has been praised by Caetano Veloso, Vinicius de Moraes and José Ramos Tinhorão.
+Elomar Figueira Mello (born December 21, 1937) is a Brazilian singer, songwriter, guitarist, and poet.
+His compositions have been interpreted by the likes of Marlui Miranda, Elba Ramalho, Xangai, Teca Calazans, and Raimundo Fagner.
+His body of work, which blends classical, medieval and popular influences, has been praised by Caetano Veloso, Vinicius de Moraes, and José Ramos Tinhorão.

 His style is characterized by the use of archaisms and neologisms, and by the presence of oral and dialectal elements typical of the northeastern popular cancioneiro.